djarosz/jms-stubber/README.md

   *com.github.djarosz.jmsstubber.JmStubberRunner*

 There are also two ways to use ActiveMQ
-- use embbedded broker (*JmsStubberBuilder.embeddedBroker()*)
+- use embbedded broker (*JmsStubberBuilder.embeddedBroker()* or **not** setting *connection.factory.uri* in server mode)
 - (not tested) use remote ActiveMQ broker (*JmsStubberBuilder.amqConnectionFactory()* or setting *connection.factory.uri* in server mode)

 ### Available message handlers

-- LoggingHandler - Logs received message ([see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/LoggingHandler.java))
+- LoggingHandler - Logs received message [see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/LoggingHandler.java)
-- ForwardingHandler - Forwards message to specified destination ([see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/ForwardingHandler.java))
+- ForwardingHandler - Forwards message to specified destination [see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/ForwardingHandler.java)
-- MessageCollectingHandler - Used for testing stores every received message in *LinkedList* ([see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/MessageCollectingHandler .java))
+- MessageCollectingHandler - Used for testing stores every received message in *LinkedList* [see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/MessageCollectingHandler.java)
-- GroovyHandler - Executes groovy script for every (evaluated on every message) ([see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/GroovyHandler .java))
+- GroovyHandler - Executes groovy script for every (evaluated on every message) [see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/GroovyHandler.java)

 ### GroovyHandler

 This handler needs more explanation.
-Please see ([see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/GroovyHandler .java))
+Please [see javadoc](src/main/java/com/github/djarosz/jmsstubber/handler/GroovyHandler.java)

-For every message received dynamicly compiled groovy script is evaluated.
+For every message received dynamically compiled groovy script is evaluated.
 This allows to dynamically alter jms-stubber behaviour with out need for restart and reconfiguration.

 Handler requires script location.
 If specified location is a File then this script will be used.